davenomiddlenamecurtis/exomeLinkage/README.md

 I used excel to create a fake map file.
 I read in the one written by mega2 (all variants at position 0) and wrote out one with each variant at 0.01 from the one before.
 See the example.fake.map file.

 At present it creates the analysis files in a unique, time-stamped folder.
 This makes it hard to write a script to automate the process.
 I am looking into it.
 There is a variable called CreateRunFolder and originally one could set it to 0 by providing the argument -nosave, however this is commented out.
 (In mega2.cpp.)
 It is used in utils.cpp and it would be trivial to edit the code to ignore this.
-Alternatively, a script could look in all plausible folders.
-But then would pick up old ones as well.
-We want to get control of where these files get written.
+Alternatively, a script could capture the output from mega2 and use this to determine which folder has been created.

+In order to specify penetrances, one cannot use a mega2 penetrance file because it also needs a names.txt file.
+The best way seems to be to have a user-specified merlin model file and have it overwrite the default merlin_model file which gets created by mega2 and which looks like this:

+        default 0.500000 0.050000,0.900000,0.900000  default

 Once this is all sorted I will write a script which will run mega2 on each chromosome and run the analysis for each chromosome.